 My "threenager" enjoying his time out, courtesy of F5.

 F5 balances more than workloads.
 It also stabilizes furniture.

 Ya know, just gettin' swole in the office.

 A little extra lift for those hard to reach places.

 Cold conference room be gone!
 This sauna is powered by F5.

 I’m glad to be given the opportunity to be open and transparent.
 While Avi Networks has major limitations compared to physical load balancers—especially in being big, clunky, and expensive—I’m going to stick it out and try to make this career move work.
-Compare Avi Networks with F5 and Citrix NetScaler to see for youself.
+Compare Avi Networks with F5 and Citrix NetScaler to see for yourself.

 If for some strange reason you are intrigued by software-defined application delivery services, you’re welcome to learn more by viewing the Avi Vantage Platform Architecture.

 SPOILER ALERT: There is absolutely no hardware. :-(